For William S. Boyd School of Law (BSL) Students and Alumni:

 - Services are available to students and graduates of those ABA-accredited law schools that allow BSL students and graduates similar services.
 Generally, BSL adheres to a “one for one” policy in granting use of its services to outside students and graduates.
 A request for reciprocity from another law school must be matched by a request for reciprocity from BSL before a second request will be considered.
 A request for renewal will be treated as a new request.

 - Reciprocity will be granted for a period of three months from the date on which reciprocity is granted, renewable once per calendar year.
-Reciprocal services will not be provided to current students of other law schools during BSL’s spring and fall on-campus recruiting periods, February 1st through March 1st and August 1st through November 1st.
+Reciprocal services will not be provided to current students of other law schools during BSL’s fall on-campus recruiting period, August 1st through November 1st.

 - For schools that do not provide BSL students with electronic access to current job listings, reciprocity will be limited to a temporary, one-week electronic account, which may be renewed once per calendar year.